Medically reviewed on March 5, 2018

 Store DDAVP Rhinal Tube in the refrigerator.
 Do not freeze.
 If refrigeration is not available, you may keep the closed bottles at room temperature for up to 3 weeks.

 Keep track of how many sprays you've used from each bottle.
-Each brand of Stimate contains a specific number of sprays per bottle.
+Each brand of desmopressin nasal contains a specific number of sprays per bottle.

 Throw away the spray bottle after using the specified number of sprays, even if there is medicine left inside.
 Do not try to pour it into a new bottle.
 Do not use this medicine past the expiration date on the label.

-If you use desmopressin to treat bleeding episodes, get medical attention if this medicine does not control your bleeding.
+If you use Stimate to treat bleeding episodes, get medical attention if this medicine does not control your bleeding.

 What happens if I miss a dose?